12 Best Festivals in July Around the World

 Exploring Latitude Festival in July in the UK is a great thing to do over summer.

-TRNSMT Festival, situated in Glasgow Green in the heart of the city, is one of Scotland’s premier music festivals in July.
+TRNSMT Festival, situated in Glasgow Green in the heart of the city, is one of Scotland’s premier July music festivals.
 Originally launched as an alternative to T in the Park, TRNSMT blends mainstream and upcoming acts so you get to see a bit of both.

 With its urban setting, there’s a gritty, vibrant atmosphere that captures the essence of Glasgow and its music history.
 Public transport to and from the festival is exceptionally convenient, which means you don’t have to camp if you don’t want to.